 Since its foundation, the Albany Trio has been actively involved in educational and community music work.
 The Trio thoroughly endorses the value and benefits of musical communication and interaction.
-As members of Live Music Now, they regularly perform in special needs (SEN) schools, senior residential homes and dementia care homes.
+As alumni of Live Music Now, they have many years of experience leading workshops in special needs (SEN) schools, senior residential homes and dementia care homes.

 Our school workshops aim to bring classical music to pupils in an informal and fun setting.
 We tailor make each workshop, fully encourage participation and question and answer sessions, and give students the chance to listen and interact to live, classical music from up close.
 The Albany Trio are available to hire for workshops.
 Performances can be aimed at diverse age groups and schools, from mainstream to SEN and can run as simple concerts, or include different levels of audience interaction and participation.